 Anger As Climate Activists Smear German Monument | Barron’s (barrons.com)

-These adults with the behavior of six-year olds have done this before: Climate Activists Throw ‘Black, Oily Liquid’ at a Klimt Painting in Vienna in Second Attack in the City in a Week (artnet.com)
+These six-year olds did this before: Climate Activists Throw ‘Black, Oily Liquid’ at a Klimt Painting in Vienna in Second Attack in the City in a Week (artnet.com)

-Besides being childish, none of this behavior leads to a reduction in carbon emissions.
-Further, these activists are opposed to democracy itself.
-They are anti-democracy and pro-authoritarian governments.
+Besides being childish, none of this leads to a reduction in carbon emissions.

-Their actions have also led to many become disenchanted with climate change activists and reducing carbon emissions.
+Their actions have led to many becoming disenchanted with climate activists and reducing carbon emissions.
+Polls indicate the public is losing enthusiasm for “climate action” in part, due to behaviors of these activists.

 Because they can fly everywhere and spend $500 to $1000/night and you cannot.
-As long as the new luxury hotels brand themselves as eco-friendly, you’re all good!
-And aren’t they so virtuous?
+As long as the new luxury hotels brand themselves as eco-friendly, you’re good and virtuous!

 Surrounding myself with nature in a secluded spot, away from life’s stressors but with creature comforts, sits high on my travel wish list, which is entirely the point of this “landscape hotel” in Alaska.
 Borealis Basecamp was a trendsetter with its glass-ceiling igloos, but the latest glass cube additions take it up a notch.
 Lie in your queen-size bed and watch an epic aurora borealis light show through 10-feet-high floor-to-ceiling windows in tiny homes tucked in Alaska’s wild forests.
 The cubes are spaced out so you’ll feel like you’re the only guest around.
 Add a hot shower with heated towels, flushable toilet and a steaming cup of cocoa and it’s easy to imagine not wanting to be anywhere but here.
 Two-night packages start at $1,793 per person.

-German Climate Activists Skip Their Court Trial … and Fly 7,000 miles to Vacation in Bali
+German Climate Activists Skip Court Trial … and Fly 7,000 miles to Vacation in Bali (Actually Thailand)

 Climate movement defends members who flew to Bali and skipped trial (telegraph.co.uk) (Paid link)